Alabama Shakes

-Alabama Shakes was an American rock band formed in Athens, Alabama, in 2009.
-The band consisted of lead singer and guitarist Brittany Howard, guitarist Heath Fogg, bassist Zac Cockrell, and drummer Steve Johnson.
+Alabama Shakes are an American rock band formed in Athens, Alabama, in 2009.
+The band currently consists of lead singer and guitarist Brittany Howard, guitarist Heath Fogg, and bassist Zac Cockrell.

-The band began its career touring and performing at bars and clubs around the Southeast for two years while honing its sound and writing music.
+The band began its career touring and performing at bars and clubs around the Southeastern United States for two years while honing its sound and writing music.
 They recorded their debut album, Boys & Girls, with producer Andrija Tokic in Nashville while still unsigned.
 Online acclaim led ATO Records to sign the band, which released Boys & Girls in 2012 to critical success.
-The album's hit single "Hold On" was nominated for three Grammy Awards.
+The album's hit single, "Hold On," was nominated for three Grammy Awards.
 After a long touring cycle, the band recorded its second record, Sound & Color, which was released in 2015, debuted at number one on the Billboard 200, and won them three Grammy Awards, including Best Rock Song for "Don't Wanna Fight."
-In 2018, the band won the Grammy Award for Best American Roots Performance for their rendition of "Killer Diller Blue" in the film The American Epic Sessions, bringing their Grammy total to 4.
+In 2018, the band won the Grammy Award for Best American Roots Performance for their rendition of "Killer Diller Blue" in the film The American Epic Sessions, bringing their Grammy total to four.

+The group disbanded in 2018, and Howard embarked on a solo career.
+On December 18, 2024, the band reunited for a surprise performance at the Bama Theatre in Tuscaloosa.
+On January 27, 2025, the band posted on Instagram that they were working on new music, and in February, they announced a reunion tour scheduled from July to September 2025.

 History

-Early years (2004–2009)
+2004–2009: Early years

 Brittany Howard grew up interested in music, filling notebooks with lyrics and teaching herself to play drums, bass, and guitar.

 Howard played in multiple bands at East Limestone High School that helped to formulate and craft her taste in music.
 Her most serious band in her early years was Kerosene Swim Team, a rock band that consisted of Owen Whitehurst and Jonathan Passero.
 They went on to have a single titled "Coffins and Cadillacs" featured on a compilation track from now defunct indie label Volital Records.
 They would practice daily after school in Passero's garage, Whitehurst's garage, and Howard's house.
 They mainly played house parties, and their songs consisted of a mix of covers and originals penned by Howard.
-Both Whitehurst and Passero continued playing backup for Howard, with Whitehurst playing with Howard and Shakes' bassist Zac Cockrell in what would eventually become The Shakes.
+Both Whitehurst and Passero continued playing backup for Howard, with Whitehurst playing with Howard and bassist Zac Cockrell in what would eventually become The Shakes.
 Whitehurst played drums and piano, with Howard and Cockrell playing their current respective instruments.